ap0nia/trpc-svelte-toolbox/www/docs/svelte/createQueries.md

 The main use case for such a hook is to be able to fetch a number of queries, usually of the same type.
-For example if you fetch a list of todo ids, you can then map over them in a useQueries hook calling a byId endpoint that would fetch the details of each todo.
+For example if you fetch a list of todo ids, you can then map over them in a `createQueries` hook calling a `byId` endpoint that would fetch the details of each todo.

 ## Usage